 - Reflect on the learning experience and engagement

-This course was primarily developed by ICGEB, along with IUCN, with ICGEB contracted by IUCN to serve as trainers in convening the IUCN Citizens’ Assembly on Synthetic Biology in relation to Nature Conservation, as part of the inclusive and participatory process for delivery of IUCN resolution WCC 2020 Res 123 (see iucn.org/synbio for more information).
+This course was primarily developed by the International Council for Genetic Engineering and Biotechnology (ICGEB), along with IUCN.
+ICGEB was contracted to serve as trainers for the IUCN Citizens’ Assembly on Synthetic Biology in relation to Nature Conservation, as part of the inclusive and participatory process for development of the policy.
 The course content was developed in a way to be responsive to the results of a training needs assessment undertaken across the Citizens’ Assembly participants.

 Financial support: